jonsuh/jonsuh.com/_posts/2015-09-29-integrating-react-with-gulp.md

 }
 ```

-Assuming that you have npm, Gulp and Bower installed and are familiar with them, run `npm install` and `bower install` and you should be set.
+Assuming that you have npm, Gulp and Bower installed, run `npm install` and `bower install` and you should be set.

 ### Gulpfile.js